 - All entrants are required to be submitted to the Tournament Entrant Google Doc by the required date and time (typically the Thursday before the tournament)

-- Entrants may be deleted, or changed up until the deadline.
+- Entrants may be added, deleted, or changed up until the deadline.
 You may make changes to your selections at will.

 - Please no repeats of a beer already submitted.
 Different vintages of the same beer are of course permitted.